 14. Introduce pattern with a blind

 If you want to add colour, and pattern, with a beige bathroom idea why not introduce both with a blind?
 This funky, chevron design roman blind packs a punch and echoes the deep striped tiles on the lower half of the room and on the floor.
 It’s subtle but makes a big difference.
 Painting the bath black adds drama too to a beige bathroom idea, to create a more contemporary monochrome scheme to that of a black and white bathroom idea.

-In a small bathroom like this one, for a great beige bathroom idea, make the most of what you have and add colour where you can with a distinctive bath panel.
+In a small bathroom like this one, for one of your beige bathroom ideas, make the most of what you have and add colour where you can with a distinctive bath panel.
 Using small scale tiles won’t overpower in a compact space.
 Choose three or four contrasting shades and mix them up in a random pattern then use a warm beige tone for the walls.
 Different tones makes the space feel less flat and adds cohesion because there is a common thread bringing everything together.

 Although the overall effect is still neutral in this beige bathroom idea, the room is interesting due to the pattern created by the shaped beige tiles on the wall and the Moroccan-style floor tiles.
 The grey grout on the wall tiles gives them definition and even though the pattern on the floor is a large scale pattern, it makes the room look bigger.

 You can add pattern using beige tiles of varying shades and make your own bespoke pattern by changing up the order you place them in; creating something unique to your bathroom.

 What colours go with beige in a bathroom?